RepoReapers/reaper/README.md

 ```

 Check the doc block for details on what each parameter provides in terms of
 functionality.
-Additionally, the return value of the function should be 0 or 1.
+Attribute implementations should return a tuple of two values:
+the binary result of execution and the raw result of execution.
+The binary
+result should be True or False and the raw result should be a real number that
+is the raw calculation made by the plugin.
+In the case of purely binary results,
+do something like `return result, int(result)`.